 This is a great career to inspire young people to live healthy lives.
 You can even complete coaching qualifications as part of your teaching degree and gain coaching accreditations to coach school teams or add a coaching specialisation to your skill set.
 As well as being a very rewarding career, it also has very strong future growth in primary teaching and stable future growth in secondary teaching.
 Teaching offers favourable salary in Australia and benefits include generous holiday leave, good job security, and great working conditions.

 As an accredited exercise physiologist you are an allied health professional qualified with the knowledge and skills to prescribe exercise as a way to promote healthy habits and help patients manage and improve medical conditions.

 You’ll need a wide range of knowledge about the human body, like the musculoskeletal, cardiovascular and endocrine systems and the impacts and benefits of exercise on these systems.
 You’ll get to work in a variety of settings, including hospitals, clinics and fitness centres, and help a wide range of patients to make a big difference in their lives.

-With increasing importance of healthy and active lifestyles there continues to be strong job growth for allied health professionals such as exercise physiologists and physiotherapists, and very strong job growth is expected in the next few years.
+With increasing importance of healthy and active lifestyles there continues to be strong job prospects for allied health professionals, such as exercise physiologists.

 To work in this career you’ll need to study an accredited degree that offers practical work experience within public and private health care settings.